-Also when using the real and imaginary values to interpret the phase at each measurement point, take care when using the arctangent formula.
-The arctangent function returns the correct standard phase angle only when the sign of the real and imaginary values are positive, that is, when the coordinates lie in the first quadrant.
-The standard angle is the angle taken counterclockwise from the positive real x-axis.
-If the sign of the real component is positive and the sign of the imaginary component is negative, that is, the data lies in the second quadrant, then the arctangent formula returns a negative angle and it is necessary to add a further 180 degrees to calculate the correct standard angle.
-Likewise, when the real and imaginary components are both negative, that is, when the coordinates lie in the third quadrant, then the arctangent formula returns a positive angle and it is necessary to add 180 degrees from the angle to return the correct standard phase.
-Finally, when the real component is positive and the imaginary component is negative, that is, the data lies in the fourth quadrant, then the arctangent formula returns a negative angle.
-It is necessary to add 360 degrees to the angle to calculate the correct phase angle.
+In addition, when using the real and imaginary values to interpret the phase at each measurement point, care should be taken when using the arctangent formula.
+The arctangent function only returns the correct standard phase angle when the sign of the real and imaginary values are positive, that is, when the coordinates lie in the first quadrant.
+The standard angle is taken counterclockwise from the positive real x-axis.
+If the sign of the real component is positive and the sign of the imaginary component is negative, that is, the data lies in the second quadrant, the arctangent formula returns a negative angle, and it is necessary to add an additional 180° to calculate the correct standard angle.
+Likewise, when the real and imaginary components are both negative, that is, when data lies in the third quadrant, the arctangent formula returns a positive angle, and it is necessary to add an additional 180° to calculate the correct standard phase.
+When the real component is positive and the imaginary component is negative, that is, the data lies in the fourth quadrant, the arctangent formula returns a negative angle, and it is necessary to add an additional 360° to calculate the correct standard phase.

-Therefore, the correct standard phase angle is dependent upon the sign of the real and imaginary component and is summarized in Table 7.
+Therefore, the correct standard phase angle is dependent upon the sign of the real and imaginary components, which is summarized in Table 6.